sgrill1/sparta_global_bubblesort_java/README.md

-# sparta_global_bubblesort_java
+# Binary Search Algorithm

-Author: Sam Grill;
+My first Java project, writing a bubble sort algorithm.

-Project Start: 15/10/18
+## Project Aims

-Brief: My first Java project, writing a bubble sort algorithm.
+To introduce to working Java and sorting algorithms.
+This was an mvc style project using the maven quick-start archtype.
+This was the first preliminary project to the Sort Manager project that can be found on at https://github.com/sgrill1/SortManager.

-Project Aims: Provide an introduction to working with Java and sorting algorithms.
-Later, I began looking at implementing an interface to allow me to use varaitions of the main bubble sort algorithms.
+## How It Works

-This was a preliminary project to the sparta_global_sort_manager project that can be found on my profile.
+The Bubble Sort Algorithm swaps adjacent elements if they are in the wrong order.
+This project looks at a regular bubble sort with the later addition of a reverse bubble sort for the purpose of demonstrating inheritence.